 The Superintendent of the Carlisle Indian Industrial School was Captain Richard Henry Pratt.
-Pratt had been the jailor of the Plains Indians at Fort Marion 10 years prior, and during his tenure, he too had attempted to assimilate the prisoners.
-After leaving Florida, he opened the Carlisle School to educate Native American youth.
+Pratt had been the jailor of the Plains Indians at Fort Marion ten years prior, and during his tenure, he too had attempted to assimilate the prisoners.
+After leaving Florida, he opened the Carlisle School to educate Native American youth in western ways.
 Pratt visited St. Augustine in 1886 to assess the Apache students at the fort, and he selected 103 children to attend his institution.
-Those children boarded trains and were taken to Pennsylvania, where they were outfitted in uniforms, given Christian names, and learned how to integrate into mainstream, white society.
+Those children boarded trains and were taken to Pennsylvania, where they were outfitted in uniforms, given Christian names, and forced to integrate into mainstream, white society.

 Florida to Oklahoma

 The Apache prisoners were confined at the fort for just over one year.
 After a year, the group was moved to Alabama and then later to Fort Sill in Oklahoma.
 During their incarceration in Florida, one of the prisoners left a carving on the walls of the fort.
 Carefully etched into the coquina stone is a proud Apache Fire Dancer.
-That carving is still visible to the modern viewer, and today it remains as a physical reminder of 27 years of confinement.
+That carving is still visible to the modern viewer, and today it remains as a physical reminder of twenty-seven years of confinement.

 Last updated: April 20, 2022